ValentinGerard100/Advent-of-Code-2022/README.md

 Day 15 :
 did the 21th
 the first part was easy I looked only on the raw y=2000000 but for the second part I spent lot of times : first i did brutforce but i was a very bad solution so i decided to doing somethings with the frontiers of the sphere of manathan because the the point we are looking for must be between two frontieres that are only 1 away

+Day 17 :
+did the 1st january
+I passed the first part, for the second I found the cycle but I don't know why the answer is bad so I stopped getting upset about it

 Day 20:
 did the 20th